bibanon/chan.arc/chan-arc-spec.rst

         Links to other threads (usually shown as something like ``>>>123123``) should be in the following format: ``[url=chan:4chan/etc/123231#123234]>>>123234[/url]``.
 If the link is shown as green in an unhovered state on the original website, it should be inside a ``[green]`` tag.

         The full example would be given as such: ``[green][url=chan:4chan/etc/123231#123234]>>>123234[/url] is cool[/green]``

+    * Raw HTML

+        Sometimes there won't be a way to accurately represent the content of a post in BBCode.
+This can include when an admin screws with the board and writes some raw HTML, or other things like that.
+This can appear inside the tag ``[raw][/raw]``.
+If this happens, however, it is recommended to both put the whole post content in the ``content_raw`` key below, and to try and get tags added to this specification to describe that HTML.

 * ``content_raw``